 In Western cultures, the I Ching is regarded by some as simply a system of divination; many believe it expresses the wisdom and philosophy of ancient China.
 The book consists of a series of symbols, rules for manipulating these symbols, poems, and commentary.

-I-Ching and fengshui researcher and teacher Xiao Kezhong will provide a basic introduction to the I Ching for a lay audience, with a talk a PPT show that will be conducted in Chinese with English interpretation.
+We can offer an one-time overview (2 hours) of I-Ching (Yi Jing) which provides e a basic introduction to the I Ching for a lay audience, or a series of 6-8 sessions I-Ching course.
+It will be conducted in English or in Chinese with English interpretation.

 Venue: China Culture Center, Chaoyang District, Beijing, China.